voidKandy/llm_chain/README.md

 Currently empty

 ## Scripts
+All scripts depend on tmux
-+ `tests/scripts/try_rpc.sh` - Uses the `rpc.rs` & `server/main.rs` binaries to test the JSON RPC API for the server node.
-This script depends on tmux
++ `tests/scripts/try_rpc.sh` - Uses the `rpc.rs` & `server/main.rs` binaries to test the JSON RPC API for the server node
++ `tests/scripts/client_start_auction.sh` - Uses multiple binaries to do the following:
+    1. Spin up provider boot node
+    2. Spin up client node & connect to network through boot node
+    3. Send a JSON RPC request to the client to start auctioning